coleifer/huey/docs/troubleshooting.rst

     converted to UTC when calling ``.schedule()``, and the consumer itself runs in UTC.

+Cronjobs are not being run
+    The consumer and scheduler run in UTC by default.
+To run the consumer using the server's localtime, specify ``--localtime`` or ``-o`` when running the consumer.

 Greenlet workers seem stuck
     If you wish to use the Greenlet worker type, you need to be sure to monkeypatch in your application's entrypoint.
 At the top of your ``main`` module, you can add